Hardware-in-the-Loop and Road Testing of RLVW and GLOSA Connected Vehicle Applications 2020-01-1379

-Each year, large number of traffic accidents with a large number of injuries and fatalities occur.
-To reduce these accidents, automotive companies have been developing newer and better active and passive safety measures to increase the safety of passengers.
-With the developments in connected vehicle infrastructure on the roads and on-board-units for Vehicle to Everything (V2X) connectivity in newer vehicles, V2X communication offers possibilities for preventing accidents as V2X equipped vehicles have situational awareness of other vehicles and road users around them through Vehicle to Vehicle (V2V) and Vehicle to Pedestrian (V2P) communication, and signal phase and timing and map information on signalized intersections through Vehicle to Infrastructure (V2I) communication.
-Therefore, vehicle on-board computers can calculate an optimal speed profile for fuel economy purposes or prevent crashes related to red light violations.
-This paper addresses these two main advantages, firstly by developing and using Hardware-in-the-Loop (HIL) simulator testing and experimental vehicle testing environments of an algorithm for preventing red light violation, called Red Light Violation Warning (RLVW).
+This paper presents an evaluation of two different Vehicle to Infrastructure (V2I) applications, namely Red Light Violation Warning (RLVW) and Green Light Optimized Speed Advisory (GLOSA).
+The evaluation method is to first develop and use Hardware-in-the-Loop (HIL) simulator testing, followed by extension of the HIL testing to road testing using an experimental connected vehicle.
 The HIL simulator used in the testing is a state-of-the-art simulator that consists of the same hardware like the road side unit and traffic cabinet as is used in real intersections and allows testing of numerous different traffic and intersection geometry and timing scenarios realistically.
-This algorithm is then implemented into an on-board-unit (OBU) in our experimental vehicle as a V2I application and tested at real world intersections.
-This same approach of HIL testing followed by testing in real intersections using our experimental vehicle is later extended to the Green Light Optimized Speed Advisory (GLOSA) application.
-The GLOSA application that is tested in this approach has both an optimal speed advisory for passing at the green light and also includes a red light violation warning system.
-The paper presents the HIL and experimental vehicle evaluation systems, information about RLVW and GLOSA and HIL simulation and experimental vehicle test results and their interpretations.
+First, the RLVW V2I algorithm is tested in the HIL simulator and then implemented in an On-Board-Unit (OBU) in our experimental vehicle and tested at real world intersections.
+This same approach of HIL testing followed by testing in real intersections using our experimental vehicle is later extended to the GLOSA application.
+The GLOSA application that is tested in this paper has both an optimal speed advisory for passing at the green light and also includes a red light violation warning system.
+The paper presents the HIL and experimental vehicle evaluation systems, information about RLVW and GLOSA and HIL simulation and road testing results and their interpretations.